Michelangelo on Nit-Picking Guitar Practice

-As we learn guitar (classical guitar especially), we manage many different areas.
-Technique, tunes, practice methods, personal discipline, and on and on.
+As we study guitar (classical guitar especially), we manage many different areas.
+Technique, pieces, practice methods, personal discipline, time management, and on and on.

 When the list feels long, it’s easy to gloss over the fine details.
 Before we know it, we can fall into the trap of “ticking the boxes”, instead of savoring each item.

 Beautiful music is made of tiny details: The connection of one note to another.
-Thoughtful decisions about a phrasing or fingering.
-Every little movement in a stroke of the hand.
+Thoughtful decisions about volume dynamics or a right-hand fingering.
+Every little movement.
 A seemingly obsessive preoccupation with trifles.

 In our practice, we can give ourselves permission to nit-pick the trifles.
 It’s okay.
 Good even.
 It’s these little explorations that make the music so much more meaningful.
 And it’s these moments of curiosity and experimentation that make daily practice such a joy.

 Tip: If you like, next time you’re about to jump to the next thing in your practice, pause and consider whether you could go a little deeper before moving on.
 Could you focus more deeply on some small trifle?
 How close in can you zoom?

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two other stellar teachers – one focused on the technical movements, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.